selimgomri/membership/README.md

 This product is still under active development, and will launch in the future.

+If you install this application on your own server, you must set up the SQL database tables yourself.
+Functions are currently held in a file which is ignored by git, meaning that they will not work.

+Chester-le-Street ASC accept no liability for any issues, including all legal issues, with this pre-release software.

 ## Features
 ### Automatic Member Management
 The application is built on a database of club members.
 Members are assigned to squads and parents can link swimmers to their account.
 This allows us to automatically calculate monthly fees and other things.